anjum-saquib/Structural-Design--actively-adding-code-/README.md

 # Design of Structural elements as per British standards (actively adding code)
 I will include the design of: beam, column, slab, foundation, shear wall.
+Click on Program.cs to get the Beam design file.
 Design will include both steel and concrete.
 I am actively learning and adding code of every element. contact me on my email anjumsaquibkhan@gmail.com